nickyfoto/Blog/_posts/2018-10-08-eigenvalue-and-eigenvector.md

 $$A$$ is a matrix representing some transformation, $$\vec{v}$$ is eigenvector, $$\lambda$$ is the eigenvalue, $$\vec{v} \not=0$$.
 What this expression is saying is that the matrix-vector product gives the same result as just scaling the eigenvector $$\vec{v}$$ by some scalar $$\lambda$$.
 Finding the $$\lambda$$ and $$\vec{v}$$ of matrix A is to find the values that make this expression true.

 It's a little awkward to work with at first, because that left hand side represents matrix-vector multiplication, but the right hand side here is scalar-vector multiplication.
-So let's start by rewriting that right hand side as some kind of matrix-vector multiplication, using a matrix, which has the effect of scaling any vector by a factor of $\lambda$.
-This is $\lambda I$, where $I$ is the identity matrix.
+So let's start by rewriting that right hand side as some kind of matrix-vector multiplication, using a matrix, which has the effect of scaling any vector by a factor of $$\lambda$$.
+This is $$\lambda I$$, where $$I$$ is the identity matrix.

 Because $$A\vec{v} - \lambda I \vec{v} = 0$$, $$\lambda \vec{v}$$ can also be written as $$\lambda I \vec{v}$$, therefore we have